A vanishing theorem for tautological classes of aspherical manifolds: Tautological characteristic classes of block bundles

-\begin{proof}[Proof of Propositions \ref{comm} \& \ref{comm2}] \cref{comm} follows immediately from Sections \ref{sec:luyoou} and \ref{sec:98yyohh}.
-For \cref{comm2} let us restrict to the case of rational coefficients and simply remark that the other cases work similarly.
-We start with the easier case of block diffeomorphisms.
-As discussed in \cref{comparison bundle}, the stable vertical tangent bundle we constructed coincides with the one of \cite{ERW}.
-Likewise, the discussion after \cref{def euler} shows that our fibrewise Euler class restricts to that of \cite{RW}.
+For \cref{comm2} let us first consider the easier case of block diffeomorphisms.
+As discussed in \cref{comparison bundle}, the $\DIFF$ stable vertical tangent bundle constructed in \cref{sec:StabNormBundle} coincides with the one of \cite{ERW}.
+Likewise, the discussion after \cref{def euler} shows that the fibrewise Euler class constructed in \cref{sec:ConstEul} restricts to that of \cite{RW}.
 By \cite[Lemma 2.2 (iv)]{RW} the claim follows.
-So let us now consider the case of topological bundles.
-By construction (see \cite[Proposition 4.2]{ERW}) it suffices to treat the case of a manifold base, in which \cref{compb} implies that their vertical tangent bundle stabilises to our bundle and \cite[Lemma 2.2 (ii) \& (iv)]{RW} shows that the two definitions of the Euler class agree (again these results are stated for smooth bundles in \cite{RW}, but their proofs make no use of that).
-Now the same reasoning as before applies. \end{proof}
+Now consider the case of topological bundles.
+By construction (see \cite[Proposition 4.2]{ERW}) it suffices to treat the case of a manifold base, in which case \cref{compb} implies that the $\TOP$ vertical tangent bundle of \cite{ERW} stabilises to the $\TOP$ stable vertical tangent bundle constructed in \cref{sec:StabNormBundle}, and \cite[Lemma 2.2 (ii) \& (iv)]{RW} shows that the Euler class of the $\TOP$ vertical tangent bundle agrees with the fibrewise Euler class constructed in \cref{sec:ConstEul}.
+(These results are stated for $\CAT = \DIFF$ in \cite{RW}, but their proofs apply for $\CAT = \TOP$ too.) \end{proof}

 Finally, let us warn the reader that they should resist the temptation to think that the tautological classes in $H^*(\B\TOPtw{\mathstrut}^{\>\!+}(M);R)$ behave like their counterparts in $H^*(\B\TOP^+(M);R)$ or $H^*(\B\DIFF^+(M);R)$ as there is no reason for the homomorphism